 My clothing pack acts as my pillow on most hikes

-- Hand washing and teeth cleaning are still things you need to take care of but do you really need deodorant or perfume?
+Hand washing and teeth cleaning are still things you need to take care of but do you really need deodorant or perfume?
 If you are doing a long distance hike, chances are you are going to smell!
-Don’t worry, so is everyone else.
+Don’t worry, so does everyone else.

 On a multi-day hike you are going to smell but never fear so will everyone else!